eflautt/ga-data-science/projects/project-feedback.md

 ## Feedback Rules

-- Students should be shown a copy of the blank rubric when given their project prompt
+- Students should be shown a copy of the blank rubric when given their project prompt.
 - Rubric categories and evaluation metrics should always be tied to project specifications.
+- Project categories are based off of the course standards, found in the [Data Science Workflow](../resources/instructor-resources/data-science-workflow-final.pdf).